Morgan Plus Four

 The Morgan Plus Four is a roadster produced by the British car manufacturer Morgan from 2020.
-The Plus Four replaces the +4 which was produced intermittently between 1950 and 2020.
+The Plus Four replaces the Morgan +4, which was produced intermittently between 1950 and 2020.

 Introduction

 The Plus Four was to be presented at the Geneva Motor Show in March 2020, but its appearance was canceled due to the COVID-19 pandemic; it was revealed online on 3 March 2020.

-Technical characteristics
+Specifications

-The Plus Four is the second model, after the Plus Six, to be developed on the new bonded aluminium platform associated with a wooden frame named "CX-Generation".
+The Plus Four is the second model, after the Plus Six, to be developed on Morgan's new bonded aluminium "CX-Generation" platform but, like its predecessor, it is assembled with an ash timber frame.
 It is powered by an original 1998 cc BMW TwinPower petrol engine producing 259 PS and 350 Nm of torque when combined with the 6-speed manual transmission and 400 Nm of torque with the 8-speed automatic transmission.

+United States sales

+Morgan announced that after the Plus Four would be sold at the company's twelve United States dealerships for the 2025 model year.
+Under a federal 'replica car' rule via the Fixing America's Surface Transportation Act, sales will be limited to 325 cars per year in order to legally circumvent federal safety regulations, although the vehicle would still have to comply with lighting and emissions regulations.
+Only the automatic transmission will be available for US buyers, as the manual will require a different calibration to meet California Air Resources Board emission standards.
+The Plus Four will not be available in Canada due to homologation rules.